colbyford/HaplotypR-Docker/README.md

 ----------------------
 ## About HaplotypR

-HaplotypR, developed by the Anita Lerch, Ph.D. at the University of Notre Dame, is a program for analysis of Amplicon-Seq genotyping experiments.
+HaplotypR, developed by Anita Lerch, Ph.D. at the University of Notre Dame, is a program for analysis of Amplicon-Seq genotyping experiments.
 Check out her website for more details: [https://lerch-a.github.io/HaplotypR/)